People

 Lab Manager, Thea Bliss

 Thea graduated from the University of Maryland with a degree in Ecology and Evolution and minor in Sustainability in 2021.
-She joined the Fritz lab as the manager and maintains the mosquito and lepidopteran insect cultures currently being used for research.
-Her current project involves blood meal analysis to quantify vertebrate blood host use in wild Culex.
+She joined the Fritz lab as the manager and maintains the mosquito cultures currently being used for research.
+Her research projects involve blood meal analysis to quantify vertebrate blood host use in wild Culex, and pathogen detection in tick vectors of Lyme disease.

 Lab Manager, Cara Lamberty

-Cara is a laboratory technician responsible for aiding lab maintenance and assisting with projects as needed.
-Her current project examines Heliocoverpa zea toxin resistence to Bacilus thuringiensis (Bt) corn
+Cara is a laboratory technician responsible for lab maintenance and assists with lab projects, as needed.
+Her own research examines the genetics of Helicoverpa zea resistance to Bacillus thuringiensis (Bt) Cry toxins.

 Ph.D.
 Student, Theresa Menna